vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-json.md

     # Set the information about the Tag Team.
 {
-      # Specify the Tag name defined in NebulaGraph.
       name: team
       type: {
-        # Specify the data source file format to JSON.
         source: json

-        # Specify how to import the data into NebulaGraph: Client or SST.
         sink: client
       }

-      # Specify the path to the JSON file.
-      # If the file is stored in HDFS, use double quotation marks to enclose the file path, starting with hdfs://.
-For example, "hdfs://ip:port/xx/xx".
-      # If the file is stored locally, use double quotation marks to enclose the file path, starting with file://.
-For example, "file:///tmp/xx.json".
       path: "hdfs://192.168.*.*:9000/data/vertex_team.json"

-      # Specify the key name in the JSON file in fields, and its corresponding value will serve as the data source for the properties specified in the NebulaGraph.
-      # If multiple column names need to be specified, separate them by commas.
       fields: [name]

-      # Specify the column names in the player table in fields, and their corresponding values are specified as properties in the NebulaGraph.
-      # The sequence of fields and nebula.fields must correspond to each other.
       nebula.fields: [name]

-      # Specify a column of data in the table as the source of vertex VID in the NebulaGraph.
-      # The value of vertex must be the same as that in the JSON file.
-      # Currently, NebulaGraph {{nebula.release}} supports only strings or integers of VID.
       vertex: {
         field:id
       }

-      # The number of data written to NebulaGraph in a single batch.
       batch: 256

-      # The number of Spark partitions.
       partition: 32
     }